 and BMW’s response was…

-but as soon as Audi’s latest rebuttal came out BMW was quick to respond with something mightier than a billboard and as it turns out BMW tied a blimp to Audi’s billboard.
+But as soon as Audi’s latest rebuttal came out, BMW was quick to respond with something mightier than a billboard, and as it turns out, BMW tied a blimp to Audi’s billboard.

-Considered as one of the classic examples of Direct Comparison Ads is the Avis vs. Hertz campaign.
-Going back in 1962 Hertz is the undisputed car rental service of America while Avis was slowly sinking down the mire of financial ruin since they only have 11% of the market share, and add to the fact that they hadn’t made a profit in 13 years.
-Bill Bernbach was given the task to create an ad that not only will save Avis but will also put it in a steadier footing.
+The Avis vs. Hertz campaign is a classic example of Direct Comparison Ads.
+Going back to 1962, Hertz was America’s undisputed car rental service, while Avis was slowly sinking into the mire of financial ruin since they only had 11% of the market share, and added to the fact that they hadn’t made a profit in 13 years.
+Bill Bernbach was given the task to create an ad that not only would save Avis but will also put it on a steadier footing.
 Bernbach enlisted art director Helmut Krone and writer Paula Green in the project and what they did was simple.
 They told everyone the truth.
-Avis admitted that Hertz was the no. 1 in the car rental industry but Avis say that they always try harder.
+Avis admitted that Hertz was the no. 1 in the car rental industry, but Avis says they always try harder.